Apprentices and dual students

 One group – two brands

-In 2021, while retaining the Postbank and Deutsche Bank brands, we will be further aligning the selection process as well as communication and training platforms.
+In 2022, while retaining the Postbank and Deutsche Bank brands, we will develop shared communication and training platforms.
 This will also include a further drive to digitalize our evaluation processes and qualification certificates.

 Apprentices in Germany